WorldCereal/worldcereal-documentation/rdm/publish.md

 <div style="text-align: justify">

-Throught the RDM, users can publish their uploaded reference data to make it available to others.<br>
+Through the RDM, users can publish their uploaded reference data to make it available to others.<br>

 As a reminder, there are two modalities in which data can be shared: